 Chappelle-Nadal says while her bills are a start, she wants the federal government to undo a critical rule change in how acceptable radiation levels are set.
 Chappelle-Nadal pointed out that in the 1970s, Congress lowered acceptable levels of radiation, but the EPA subsequently raised them to levels too dangerous for human exposure.
 Alarmingly, EPA administrator Scott Pruitt issued “guidance” last year changing acceptable radiation levels to an even higher threshold for drinking water.

 On March 2, Carol Williams was preparing for another biopsy following an inconclusive biopsy on an infection in her neck three weeks ago.
-Sen. Chappelle-Nadal has visited Williams at her home to check on her, but says it’s difficult to understand her verbal speech, as she’s still learning how to talk even six months after her tongue was removed.
-Williams now does most of her communicating via text message.
+Sen. Chappelle-Nadal has visited Williams at her home to check on her, but told Grit Post it’s difficult to understand her verbal speech, as Williams is still learning how to talk even six months after her tongue was removed.
+She now does most of her communicating via text message.

 “It’s difficult to eat without a tongue.
 I have to push my food to the back of my mouth to swallow.
 I can’t eat any meat, just soft food,” Williams texted a few days before her upcoming biopsy.
 “I’m tired of them cutting my neck thus[sic] will b the 3rd time.”